deedubyalabs/crm-pro/memory-bank/development-roadmap.md

 ### 15. Client Portal Workflow

-*   **PROActive OS Adaptation Summary:** Dedicated Client Portal per project.
+*   **PROActive ONE Adaptation Summary:** Dedicated Client Portal per project.
 Secure access to project progress, updates, shared files, estimates, invoices, and change orders.
 Integrated chat with client-facing AI assistant.
 Electronic signature capabilities.
 Online payment processing via Square API.
 Granular controls for contractors on shared information.
 Embedded chat interface for clients.
 *   **Tasks:**
     *   [TO DO] Implement a dedicated Client Portal for each project.
     *   [TO DO] Provide clients with secure access to view project progress, updates, shared files, estimates, invoices, and change orders, with this data integrated into the ADF.